 A: Airtame Cloud sends information over the internet so extra security measures are taken to ensure no information is ever at risk.
 Even though sensitive information like passwords and web URLs are never sent to the cloud.

 The Airtame cloud solution is hosted on Amazon Web Services (AWS) which is recognized for its high level of security.
 Airtame uses an AWS data center in Germany.
 User account information and passwords are stored on the server and are bcrypt-hashed for maximum security.

 All communication between a user's device, Cloud portal, and Airtame devices are TLS (Transport Layer Security) encrypted.
 Communication between the airtame device and Cloud Portal uses standard WebSocket communication established by the device.

 The information sent about an Airtame device is restricted to non-sensitive information like basic device settings, which means that no passwords are ever sent over the internet.

 More information can be found here: Airtame Cloud Security

-For those users wanting to use the "Screens" feature where one can get an overview of their Airtame's home screens.
-There are some additional facts to lay out about what happens with the images captured of a device's homescreen:
+A: For those users wanting to use the "Screens" feature where one can get an overview of their Airtame's home screens.
+There are some additional facts to layout about what happens with the images captured of a device's home screen:

 Airtame 2 is equipped with different physical security features:

-Kensington lock slot gives a possibility to secure device in classrooms or big meeting rooms with ease.
+Kensington lock slot gives a possibility to secure devices in classrooms or big meeting rooms with ease.
 Our partners are bundling Airtame with this model of Kensington lock: Microsaver 2.0

 Due to Airtames' small form factor, it can easily be hidden behind any screen.
 Extra precautions can be made since Airtame is too small for a Kensington lock.